junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean stares attentively at his lips as he speaks, then gives a light shrug. *No idea,* he mouths back. *Bring him home with us?*

 *Are you sure it's a good idea?* Cas tries to say.
-But this time, there's a little too many words to lip-reading that Dean gets lost mid-sentence, or probably just because he's distracted staring at those lips.
+But this time, there's a little too many words to lip-read that Dean gets lost mid-sentence, or probably just because he's distracted staring at those lips.
 He blinks blankly at Cas, and shakes his head.

 That's about all the time they have when Donatello stands up again, putting the tea down.
 "Here's the thing, I'm okay with reading some tablets and ancient texts for you guys, that sounds some fun archeology or anthropology projects anyway --"

-Dean leans closer to Cas, whispering to his ear with a small chuckle, "Sammy would be so happy to have this guy around."
+Dean leans closer to Cas, whispering to his ear with a small chuckle, "Sammy would be so happy to have this guy around.
+The more nerds, the merrier."

 Cas doesn't quite understand why, but he gives Dean a quiet nod as his response, and Dean seems to be pleased by it.

-"-- but I don't know anything about fighting angels or demons, so I'm afraid I can't help much with that."
+"-- but I don't know anything about fighting angels or demons or closing Hell, so I'm afraid I can't help much with that."
 Donatello announces.
 "Is that an okay prophet job description?
 I mean, I wasn't even asking for a salary negotiation or anything."

 Dean chuckles, "We wouldn't know, I mean, I never got much of a salary from anywhere my whole life.
 But, uh, yeah, that sounds really good -- better than I thought, actually."
 He nods encouragingly at the new prophet.

 Donatello seems to be relieved as well.
-"Okay, then, I don't have much things to pack, do we go to your mysterious secret home base now?"
+"Okay, then, I don't have many things to pack, do we go to your mysterious secret home base now?"

 Dean raises his eyebrows with amusement, leaning closer to Cas again.
 "I like this guy."